apache/fluo-muchos/conf/templates/README.md

-* **Note**: Root EBS volumes may be configured as desired in your JSON launch templates, but only non-root, "data" storage devices should be specified in *.devices*, as root devices are mounted automatically
+* **Note**: Root EBS volumes may be configured as desired in your JSON launch templates, but only non-root, "data" storage devices should be specified in *devices*, as root devices are mounted automatically

 ## Beyond the Launch Phase: *Setup*, *Terminate*, *Etc*